NHeoShadow/obsidian-vault/05 - RFBT/index.md

 ## To do

 - [ ] [[Law on Insurance]]
-	- Need further reference on which topics are covered hereunder.
+	- Need further reference on which topics are covered hereunder. s
 - [ ] [[PDIC Law]]
 	- Need further reference on which provisions under this RA are covered in the CPALE